What Counts as Information?

 The natural response: fix the leaks.
 Cryptographers have tried.

 Constant-time code.
 Compare all characters, even after finding a mismatch.
 Make every branch take the same time.
 Never let computation depend on secret data.
+This is surprisingly hard to get right; optimizing compilers routinely reintroduce the very branches that constant-time code tries to eliminate.

 Each fix addresses one channel.
 Physics guarantees there are always more.